rosmord/jsesh/README.md

 3. place jre 8 in the Contents folder of the application.

-4. Bundled JRE for mac os X distribution need to patch `flavormap.properties`: add the line PDF: application/pdf (allows copy/paste of PDF) P.S. see if we can handle this as EMF ? (check if still needed anyway)
+4. (maybe not needed anymore ?)
+Bundled JRE for mac os X distribution need to patch `flavormap.properties`: add the line PDF: application/pdf (allows copy/paste of PDF) P.S. see if we can handle this as EMF ? (check if still needed anyway)

+5. Ensure main.sh is executable in both apps.

+6. Check if JSesh and SignInfo are functional.

-5. make a package (.pkg) with "Packages" by Stéphane Sudre.
+7. make a package (.pkg) with "Packages" by Stéphane Sudre.
     See JSesh-7.0.1-dist.pkgproj for a config file for the Packages software for Mac.

 ------------------------------------
 ### Windows distribution

 - embed a 32 bit JRE.
 That way, it will work on all window platforms.
     - use Launch4J to make an exe (done)
 - use innoSetup to build the installer.

+1. copy the files from target/windows into a Windows machine
+2. copy a 32 bit JRE in the JSesh folder on Windows.
+Ensure it's named "jre".
+3. start lauch4J and use the jsesh-bundler.xml file.
+It should create JSesh.exe in the JSesh folder.
+4.